Cookie preferences

 • Sri Mahamariamman Temple, Chinatown : KL's oldest Hindu temple, originally built in 1873, sits on Jalan Tun HS Lee in Chinatown.
 The intricate South Indian gopuram entrance tower is among the most photographed facades in the city.
 Entry is free.
 Walk here from Pasar Seni LRT station and combine it with Petaling Street market and the Central Market, both within 200 metres.
 Early-morning light makes the gopuram significantly more photogenic than midday heat-haze.

 • National Mosque and the Lake Gardens cluster : Masjid Negara welcomes non-Muslim visitors outside the five daily prayer times, with robes provided at the entrance.
-The surrounding Lake Gardens area includes the KL Bird Park — over 3,000 birds in one of the world's largest free-flight aviaries, entry RM 67 for adults — plus the Perdana Botanical Garden and the National Museum.
-A car or Grab makes this cluster efficient for a half-day; public transport requires a 15-minute walk from KL Sentral.
+The surrounding Lake Gardens hold several of the green spaces covered in the nature section below, including the KL Bird Park.
+A car or Grab makes this cluster efficient for a half-day; public transport requires about a 15-minute walk from KL Sentral.

 Nature and outdoor experiences near KL